 • 3 tbsp (32 g) olive oil (use oil from sun-dried tomatoes)

-• 1 tsp kosher salt (start with 1 tsp and adjust as needed)
+• 1 ½ tsp Diamond Crystal kosher salt (start with 1 tsp and adjust as needed)

 Instructions

-2. Cook the pasta.
+3. Cook the pasta.
+While the peppers and aromatics roast, cook the pasta.
 Add the pasta to a large pot of water and cook according to package instructions – salt the water to season the pasta from within.
-I like to overcook the pasta because pasta firms up when it’s cold.
-Drain and rinse the pasta and dump it into a bowl.
+I like to overcook the pasta slightly because pasta firms up when it’s cold.
+Drain and rinse the pasta and dump it into a large mixing bowl.
+Feel free to toss the pasta with 1-2 tbsp of butter (adds another layer of flavor).

-3. Slice the veggies.
-Once the veggies are done roasting, slice the peppers and shallots, mince the sun-dried tomatoes, and add them to the bowl of pasta along with the cherry tomatoes and basil.
+4. Assemble.
+Once the veggies are done roasting, remove the peppers from the pan and slice into thin pieces.
+Add the sliced roasted peppers to the bowl of pasta, along with the roasted shallots, tomatoes, chopped sun-dried tomatoes, and basil.